A separation theorem for entire transcendental maps: Introduction

 For transcendental maps in class $\BB$, the situation is quite different since rays belong to the Julia set.
 The existence of rays, and their organization with respect to some symbolic dynamics was settled initially in \cite{DT} for functions of finite type (with some extra technical condition).
 Recently in \cite{R3S}, these results have been extended to the class $\BBt$ (in fact, to a more general but less natural class than $\BBt$).
 We refer to Section~\ref{Tools} for background and precise statements.
 Of special importance for us are the {\em $p-$periodic} rays, i.e., rays that are invariant under $f^p$.
 As it is the case for periodic points, $p$ is called the {\em period} of the ray.
 Unless otherwise specified periods are never assumed to be exact.
 When the period is 1, the ray is called {\em invariant} or {\em fixed}.
 If two $p-$periodic rays land together at a common point, the curve which consists of the two rays and their common landing point is called a \emph{ray pair} (of period $p$).
 In contrast, we say that a $p-$periodic ray {\em lands alone} if its landing point is not the landing point of any other ray of the same period.
-Observe that, although it is expected to be the case, it is not yet known in general whether rays with different (exact) periods can land together at the same point.
-Therefore the concept of landing alone depends on the period $p$.
+Observe that, although it is expected to be impossible, it is not yet known in general whether rays with different (exact) periods can land together at the same point (see e.g. \cite{BL} for a proof that this cannot happen in the exponential case).
+Therefore a priori the concept of landing alone depends on the period $p$.

 Our goal in the present work is to prove some results concerning the relation between periodic rays, their landing points and the distribution of some special periodic points in the complex plane.
 More precisely, a $p-$periodic point is called an \emph{interior $p-$periodic point} if there are no $p-$periodic rays landing at it.